spex-xray/spex-help/_sources/reference/commands/plot.rst.txt

   data in SPEX on a lin-lin frame before you execute the "plot adum" command.
-Also note that the data will be written in the units that were specified in the plot (energy, wavelength or whatever is applicable.
+Also note that the data will be written in the units that were specified in the plot (energy, wavelength or whatever is applicable).
+The output format is described in :ref:`sect:plotadum`.
   If the optional "append" keyword is present, the data will be appended to any existing file with the name #a; if the optional "overwrite" keyword is present, any pre-existing file with the name #a will be overwritten by the new data.

 Examples
 ~~~~~~~~